-- 1) the true partition is C^2 -parallel (i.e. the interfaces do not intersect and are C^2 -differentiable), - 2) the right material order is given, - the (two-material) interface reconstruction algorithm used is 2nd-order accurate, the Parallel Dissections are 2nd-order accurate.
-Note that, for any C^2 -parallel partition there exist two (mutually reversed) material orders that yield a 2nd-order accurate result with the Parallel Dissections.
+- 1) the true partition is $C^2$ -parallel (i.e. the interfaces do not intersect and are $C^2$ -differentiable), - 2) the right material order is given, - 3) the (two-material) interface reconstruction algorithm used is 2nd-order accurate, the Parallel Dissections are 2nd-order accurate; this follows from the obvious fact that any polygonal parallel partition under the conditions 2) and 3) will be reconstructed by the Parallel Dissections exactly.
+Note that, for any $C^2$ -parallel partition there exist two (mutually reversed) material orders that yield a 2nd-order accurate result with the Parallel Dissections.

-Partitioning scheme 3 (Nested Dissections (ND) [9]).
+Partitioning scheme 3 (Nested Dissections (ND) [11]).
 Given a particular material order, in a completely independent manner calculate the normals of all M-1 Parallel Dissections interfaces (the actual locations of the PD interfaces are irrelevant).